This easy recipe for mashed butternut squash is ready in just 25 minutes and produces wonderfully flavorful, creamy results.

 You can also freeze the leftovers in a freezer-appropriate container for up to three months.
 When ready to defrost, place them in the fridge overnight to gently defrost them.

-More Squash Recipes
+More Butternut Squash Recipes

-👩🏻🍳 I aim to publish a new recipe once or twice a month.
+I send out a weekly newsletter with a recipe and tips.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Recipe Card

-Mashed Butternut Squash
+Creamy Mashed Butternut Squash

 Ingredients

-- 4 tablespoons unsalted butter softened
+- 4 tablespoons unsalted butter - softened

-- 1 teaspoon fresh garlic minced
+- 1 teaspoon fresh garlic - minced

 Instructions

 - Place the butternut squash cubes in a large microwave-safe bowl.
-Add ½ cup water, cover, and microwave until tender, about 15 minutes.
-Drain well.*
+Add ½ cup of water, cover, and microwave until tender, about 15 minutes.
+Drain well.

 - Process until smooth, 1-2 minutes, stopping to scrape the sides with a spatula as needed.
 Start processing on low, then process on high until smooth.

 - Serve the mash immediately.
-Keep leftovers in the fridge, covered, for 3-4 days.Â

 Video